 “When I start getting stressed, I go back to the triangle and make sure everything is balanced out…”

-Due to NCAA regulations, all names have either been deleted or fictionalized to negate any possibility that this post is in any way endorsed by the people or entities about which it was inspired and written.
+All names in this post have either been deleted or fictionalized to negate any possibility that this post is in any way endorsed by the people or entities about which it was inspired and written.
 This fictionalization does not change the power of the message I want to share with you, my readers.

 As part of the annual Walk to School Day, students from the AB Combs Leadership Elementary school in Raleigh, North Carolina walked along with teachers, staff administration, parents, siblings, WoolEBull (the Durham Bulls mascot), the Struttin’ Wolf mascot, plus our own Al E. Gator.